hohlraum/gdsCAD/doc/source/userguide.rst

 There are only two basic objects for drawing art in a GDSII file:
 :class:`Boundary` and :class:`Path`.
 The object :class:`Text` creates annotations
-that can be reviewed in design viewers, but will not print.
+that can be seen in design viewers, but will not print.
 All the other primitive classes (:class:`Cell`, :class:`Elements`, :class:`Layout`, etc...) are for managing and organizing objects based on ``Boundary`` and ``Path``.